Setting Date, Time, and Time Zone on Ubuntu Linux

 $sudo hwclock --hctosys

-To set the hardware time from the system time, use the following command.
+The following command sets the hardware time from the system time.

 $sudo hwclock --systohc